-On January 31, 2021, Playboy granted Ben Kohn an option to purchase 172,393 shares of Playboy Common Stock at an exercise price of \$58.89 per share (the "Pre-Closing Option"), which has been assumed by MCAC in connection with the closing of the Business Combination and converted into an option to purchase 965,944 shares of Common Stock of the Company at an exercise price of \$10.52 per share in accordance with the conversion mechanics for other outstanding options described in the Merger Agreement.
+On January 31, 2021, Playboy granted Ben Kohn an option to purchase 172,393 shares of Playboy common stock at an exercise price of \$58.89 per share (the "Pre-Closing Option"), which has been assumed by MCAC in connection with the closing of the Business Combination and converted into an option to purchase common stock of the Company in accordance with the conversion mechanics for other outstanding options described in the Merger Agreement.
 The Pre-Closing Option will generally vest as follows, subject to Mr. Kohn's continued employment or service as a director through the applicable vesting date: 1/3 on the first anniversary of the closing of the Business Combination and ratably in 24 monthly installments thereafter.